iandersonalmeida/book-purchasing-system/README.md

 * Uses Spring Data JPA for database access
 * Returns JSON responses through REST API
 ###  Data Fetching Example
+This is a demonstration of a sample API request made using Postman.
-Here is an example of the communication between a MySQL database and a Spring Boot application that represents the Book Service:
+It showcases an example of the communication between a MySQL database and a Spring Boot application that represents the Book Service and how I structure and test HTTP requests, handle headers and parameters, and inspect API responses — a key part of my backend and API testing workflow:
 ![Postman Demo](./docs/postman-demo.gif.gif)

 The application uses Spring Data JPA and follows MVC architecture.
 The response is returned in JSON format.